nandreou/Gopher_on_offense/README.md

 # Gopher_on_offense

-This is a Repo with personal ethical hacking projects written in GO.
+This is a Repo with personal ethical hacking payload project written in GO.